-Over the past six years, Healthy Montgomery, the Montgomery County hospital systems, and other non-profit organizations have been implementing programs and services to address the unmet needs identified through the community health improvement process identified during the first CHNA cycle and the current cycle.
+Over the past six years, Healthy Montgomery, the Montgomery County hospital systems, and other non-profit organizations have been implementing programs and services to address the unmet needs identified through the community health improvement process of the first CHNA cycle which are the same needs that were identified during current cycle.
 Below is a compilation of the results from the Healthy Montgomery core measures data that was used to monitor progress made from the first cycle of the community health improvement process (2009-2012) and the second cycle (2012-2015).
 ARE WE MAKING PROGRESS?
 Among the 37 Healthy Montgomery core measures 18 are improving, 18 are worsening, and one could not be assessed since it has had no further updates after its baseline.
 Among the two Holy Cross Health Core measures for seniors, one is improving and one is worsening.
-A list of which indicators are improving and which are worsening can be found in the Healthhicators section of this document.
+It is of which indicators are improving and which are worsening can be found in the Health Indicators section of this document.
 ARE WE ACHIEVING EQUITY?
-Of the 34 measures that could be evaluated based on differences across racial/ethnic subgroups.
-31 measures had results for White residents, 32 measures had results for African American residents experiencing a widening disparity 38% of the time, the highest proportion of measures across all racial/ethnic groups.
-Black/African American residents experiencing a widening disparity 38% of the time, the highest proportion of measures across all racial/ethnic groups.
-Black/African American residents as had the highest proportion of core measures bit results that showed their disparity and the highest proportion of the measures that core measures that subt the subt the subt was narrowing at 63% (Healthy Montgomery, 2016).
+Of the 34 measures that could be evaluated based on differences across racial/ethnic subgroups, 31 measures had results for White residents, 32 measures had results for Hispanic residents.
+Results showed Black/African American residents experiencing a widening disparity 38% of the time, the highest proportion of measures had results for the highest proportion of measures across all racial/ethnic groups.
+Black/African American residents proportion of core measures with results that showed their disparity was narrowing at 63% (Healthy Montgomery, 2016).